 When is it time to replace a legacy ERP system?

-Why so long?
-It is certainly true that some companies implement systems much quicker, but it is also true that over 70% of companies consider their implementations to be a disappointment or an outright failure.
-Although additional factors can be involved, it is probably safe to say there is a connection.
-For a successful implementation, a number of things have to be done, and done properly, including:
+Some companies implement systems much quicker, but it is also true that over 70% of companies consider their implementations to be a disappointment or an outright failure.

 • Reviewing the market to see what is available within the budget

-• Performing a gap analysis on the preferred system
+• Conducting a gap analysis on the preferred system to identify missing features

-• Specifying modifications and/or redesigning business processes to cope with identified gaps
+• Defining necessary customizations and redesigning business processes to address those gaps

 author image